hmrc/http-verbs/README.md

 libraryDependencies += "uk.gov.hmrc" %% "http-verbs-test-play-xx" % "x.x.x" % Test
 ```

 We recommend that [Wiremock](http://wiremock.org/) is used for testing http-verbs code, with extensive assertions on the URL, Headers, and Body fields for both requests and responses.
 This will test most things, doesn't involve "mocking what you don't own", and ensures that changes to this library will be caught.
+I.e. that the result of using this library is what was intended, not just if the library was invoked as expected.

 The `WireMockSupport` trait helps set up WireMock for your tests.
 It provides `wireMockHost`, `wireMockPort` and `wireMockUrl` which can be used to configure your client appropriately.